 The City of Bushnell and SECO will begin Arbitration proceedings on Monday, February 20th, at the Sumter County historic courthouse, beginning at 9am.
 This process will take several days, and will determine the actual purchase price for the electric system inside the city limits that SECO currently serves.
 The Bushnell City Council will discuss and decide on this decision at an upcoming City Council meeting.
 If you would like to receive an agenda, you can sign up online and one will be automatically sent to you via email when it is published.
 Stay informed – sign up today!

-Letters of interest and resumes will be accepted until February 24, 2017.
+Letters of interest and resumes will be accepted until filled.

 Please email all letters of interest and resumes to